alexyush/CV/cv.md

 * Like to deal with challenging tasks.
 Able to learn new technologies quite quickly

 ## Technical Skills
-#### *Skills:* React, Angular, Typescript, Redux, Zustand, Apollo Client, Node.js, Express.js, Apollo Server
+#### *Skills:* React, Typescript, Redux, Zustand, Apollo Client, Angular, Node.js, Express.js, Apollo Server
 #### *Databases*: SQL based, MongoDB, Sequalize ORM
 #### *Software*: Git, Postman, DBeaver, WebStorm

 ## Experience
-### Full-stack Software Engineer, ITechArt, may 2021 – till now
+### Full-stack Software Engineer, ITechArt, May 2021 - now
 #### Fitness App.
-The fitness app over third party application for more convenient using services provided by the network of the fitness centers.
-The app provides information about classes schedule, program sessions, club locations and other services.
-Sign up the fitness class or program session, book the swim lane or court are provided actions for members of the clubs
+The fitness application provides different information and services of the network of the fitness clubs for more convient using by members.
+The application provides information about classes schedule, program sessions, club locations and other services and ability to sign up the class or program session and etc.
 * Achievements
    * Participated in project team meetings for analysing and investigating business requirements
    * Redesigned application's UI to provide a better look and feel on different devices
-   * Designed and implemented UI flow of the payment operations
-   * Implemented UI fixes to improve the application performance and maintainability
+   * Implemented UI fixes to improve the application performance
+   * Designed and implemented UI of the payment operations
    * Launched an addtional project from the scratch for online registratation
-   * Enhanced application's backend stability and performance
+   * Enhanced application's stability and performance
-   * Enhanced application's performance and stability interaction with 3rd-party application
    * Fixed backend issues in API endpoints
    * Implemented database queries to provide an additional functionality
    * Adapted log files rotation in case of requirement to release server memory